eternum-dev/shorter-url-api/readme.md

 ### Proyect

 Users should be able to:
--Shorten any valid URL
+-Shorten any valid URL.
--See a list of their shortened links, even after refreshing the browser -Copy the shortened link to their clipboard in a single click -Receive an error message when the form is submitted if:
+-See a list of their shortened links, even after refreshing the browser.
+-Copy the shortened link to their clipboard in a single click.
+-Receive an error message when the form is submitted if:
-    -The input field is empty
+    -The input field is empty.
-    -The URl is not valid
+    -The URl is not valid.
--View the optimal layout for the interface depending on their device's screen size -See hover and focus states for all interactive elements on the page,
+-View the optimal layout for the interface depending on their device's screen size.
+-See hover and focus states for all interactive elements on the page.

 ### Screenshot